A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 Very good.
 I don't want to pick on him because Beto is no better.

 And the chances that did come his way, one was from a ricochet and one and the others were from corners.
+So, yeah, that's kind of interesting to see.

 You wrote a big piece about Gianni Infantino's quite cozy relationship with Donald Trump.
-Are you looking forward to the peace prize and the draw itself?
+Are you looking forward to the Peace Prize and the draw itself?

 Yeah, I mean, it's an interesting one, isn't it?